Last updated: ET

 Safety and security

-The states of Kaduna and Plateau are affected by sporadic episodes of inter-communal violence.
+The state of Plateau is affected by sporadic episodes of inter-communal and sectarian violence.

 Niger Delta states